-Did you know Scandinavians have a saying, “There is no bad weather, only bad clothing?”
-Yesterday, we had our first snow in Chicago, and the zoo was filled with mixed emotions.
-Some coworkers forgot how long it took to defrost their windshields.
-Pavel, the Amur tiger, was THRILLED to lie out in the snow and catch flakes on his whiskers.
+Did you know that Scandinavians have a saying, “There is no bad weather, only bad clothing?”
+Snow came to Chicago today, and the zoo was filled with mixed emotions.
+Some coworkers forgot how long it takes to get to work when the snow starts falling.
+The lionesses, however, enjoyed laying on their heated rocks while snow gathered on their whiskers.
 “Bad” weather is subjective, but when it comes to nature play, we definitely agree with the Scandinavians: There is no bad weather, only bad clothing!

 How many times have you gotten ready to leave the house only to realize you were not prepared for the weather outside?
 It happens to me all the time!
 I often walk to work and realize that I am not bundled up or rain-proofed enough.
 It takes a lot of work and a lot of layering to head outdoors when the sun is missing and the temperatures have dropped.
 Add little ones into the mix, and you’re in for double the preparation!
 It can feel like too much effort is required, but the easiest way to have fun outdoors is to be prepared.

 Put aside all those preparation thoughts for a moment, and think back to when you were growing up.
 Snow days were full of excitement and exploration!
 School would be cancelled, snow pants would go on, and you’d stay outdoors for hours, building forts and tossing snowballs at friends.
 Rainy days offered all sorts of new sights!
 There were puddles to hop in, worms to hold, and leaves drenched in cold, refreshing water.
 Wouldn’t it be wonderful to experience those moments with your toddler?